IHaskell/IHaskell/ihaskell-display/ihaskell-widgets/MsgSpec.md

   This form is generally used to notify the kernel about events.
 For example, the `TextWidget` sends a custom message when the text is submitted by hitting the 'Enter' key.

+## The issue with console input

+Whenever the kernel needs to fetch input from the stdin, an `input_request` message is sent to the frontend.
+The format for this message requires that this message be sent in response to an `execute_request`, which is sent by the frontend whenever a cell is executed.

+If this were not so, the frontend would not be able to determine under which cell to place the text input widget, when an `input_request` is received.

+Now, widgets cannot send `execute_request` messages.
+They can only send `comm_data` messages, which means that it's not possible to fetch input through widget events.

 ---